 Turmeric or “Golden” paste contains the wondrous ingredient curcumin, which has been demonstrated anti-inflammatory, anti-microbial, anti-oxidant and immune-boosting effects.
-Many recipes for golden paste include some sort of a fatty base (such as coconut oil), which helps with absorbing the curcumin into the the system.
+Many recipes for golden paste include some sort of a fatty base (usually coconut oil*), which helps with absorbing the curcumin into the the system.
 Heating the formula and adding cracked black pepper are also frequently noted as supporting its efficacy in the body.

 More recently, the addition of pepper for the paste for animals has been questioned as some pets may have adverse reactions to the piperine within pepper.